 Course is designed to introduce students to some of the essential skills necessary to function effectively as a senior staff officer in the modern fire service.
-Course is based on the objectives mandated by the Illinois State Fire Marshal's Office, subject to its Fire Officer II designation.
-For Illinois students, completion of this program will meet the Management III course requirements for that certification.
 Topics covered include reports and documentation, policy and procedure promulgation, discipline, personnel evaluation, hiring practices, public relations and information management.